theupdateframework/pep-maximum-security-model/README.rst

 updates.
 The attacker must also compromise the *timestamp* and *snapshot* roles (which are both online and therefore more likely to be compromised).
-This means that in order to launch any attack, one must not only be able to act as a man-in-the-middle but also compromise the *timestamp* key (or compromise the *root* keys and sign a new *timestamp* key).
+This means that in order to launch any attack, one must not only be able to act as a man-in-the-middle, but also compromise the *timestamp* key (or compromise the *root* keys and sign a new *timestamp* key).
 To launch any attack other than a freeze attack, one must also compromise the *snapshot* key.
 Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to